barryclark/jekyll-now/_posts/2018-7-1-Vim-Basics.md

 cut: **d**
 cut a line: **dd**

 These are the very basic commands for vim, but they are useful as vim or vi is preinstalled on most Linux systems.
 I hope this will help you configuring your Linux.

+#### Thanks for spending time on this article.
+Happy Coding!